 TRAC ARBITRATION RULES

-The Rules permit a vast level of freedom to the parties in order to determine the number of arbitrators, appoint the arbitrator of their choice or define the procedure for their appointment.
-The parties were also free to select the place of arbitration, the procedural rules and also the substantive law that may be applied by the arbitrators.
+TRAC Rules permit a vast level of freedom to the parties in order to determine the number of arbitrators, appoint the arbitrator of their choice or define the procedure for their appointment.
+The parties are also free to agree on different procedural aspects of the arbitration, as well as the substantive law that might be applied by the arbitrators.

 The Interventions of TRAC are limited a minimum and only to the extent necessary to assist the arbitration to proceed.